Electra (Sophocles play): Plot

-Set in the city of Mycenae a few years after the Trojan War, the play tells of a bitter struggle for justice by Electra and her brother Orestes for the murder of their father Agamemnon by their mother Clytemnestra and their stepfather Aegisthus.
+Set in the city of Mycenae a few years after the Trojan War, the play tells the story of Electra and her brother Orestes, who are haunted by the murder of their father Agamemnon by their mother Clytemnestra and their stepfather Aegisthus.

-When King Agamemnon returns from the Trojan War, his wife Clytemnestra (who has taken Agamemnon's cousin Aegisthus as a lover) kills him.
-Clytemnestra believes the murder was justified since Agamemnon had sacrificed their daughter Iphigenia before the war, as commanded by the gods.
-Electra, daughter of Agamemnon and Clytemnestra, rescued her younger brother Orestes from her mother by sending him to Strophius of Phocis.
 The play begins years later when Orestes has returned as a grown man with a plot for revenge, as well as to claim the throne.

-Orestes arrives with his friend Pylades, son of Strophius, and a pedagogue, i.e. tutor (an old attendant of Orestes, who took him from Electra to Strophius).
+Orestes arrives with his friend Pylades, son of Strophius, and a pedagogue, i.e. tutor.
+The tutor is an old attendant of Orestes, who took him from Mycenae to Strophius after the death of his father.
+Electra told him to take Orestes because he remained loyal to Agamemnon.
+They discuss a plan to get revenge for the death of Orestes's father.
 They plan to have the tutor announce that Orestes has died in a chariot race and that two men (really Orestes and Pylades) are arriving shortly to deliver an urn with his remains.
-Meanwhile, Electra continues to mourn the death of her father Agamemnon, holding her mother Clytemnestra responsible for his murder.
-When Electra is told of the death of Orestes her grief is doubled, but this grief is to be short-lived.
+Meanwhile, Electra continues to publicly mourn the death of her father Agamemnon, holding her mother Clytemnestra responsible for his murder.
+During the time since she helped him escape, Electra has waited for Orestes to return to Mycenae.

+Electra's sister, Chrysothemis, enters and chides Electra for still holding resentment for their father's death for so long, saying they have no power to change what has happened.
+Electra becomes angry at the idea that Chrysothemis is defending those who killed their father and favoring their mother.
+Chrysothemis then tells Electra that as soon as their step-father returns from his visit to the countryside, if she continues to lament Agamemnon's death, she'll be imprisoned for life.
+Chrysothemis goes to leave to lay tributes on their father's grave, which she was ordered to do by Clytemnestra after she had a dream of Agamemnon haunting her.
+Electra convinces her to not do that on her mother's behalf, since to her their mother detested their father so greatly.